kchia/starter-crypto-template/README.md

 ## Problem

 Talent and capital have often been cited as barriers to Miami's growth as the next tech hub.
 To become the next tech hub, Miami needs to attract and retain more tech talent in the city.

 Startups and tech workers are attracted to investment potential and innovation networks.

-MiamiCoin’s contributions to the city's treasury have grown to millions of dollars in just a few months, and Mayor Suarez and the City of Miami Commission have proposed several uses for the funds, including crypto education and incentives for tech entrepreneurs.
+MiamiCoin’s contributions to the city's treasury have grown to millions of dollars in just a few months, and Mayor Suarez and the City of Miami Commission have proposed several uses for the funds, including economics incentives for tech entrepreneurs.

 ## Enter MiamiStarter

 Miamistarter is a Web 3.0 app that allows $MIA token holders to vote on and/or invest in innovative crypto and tech startups based in Miami.

 MiamiStarter helps the city put the funds it receives via $MIA mining to attract crypto founders and other tech entrepreneurs to Miami, thereby growing Miami's tech ecosystem.

 Moreover, by requiring $MIA tokens to participate in the voting process, MiamiStarter creates an incentive for people to hold $MIA, thereby contributing to $MIA adoption in the city.

 ## How MiamiStarter Works